-A Creative Vacation Learning the Navajo Tapestry Weaving TechniqueKristin Crane
+Learning Navajo Tapestry Weaving in Santa FeKristin Crane

 Georgia O’Keeffe first visited New Mexico in 1917 and said later, “From then on, I was always trying to get back there.”
 New Mexico can have that effect on people.
 The big sky, the clear air, the piñon trees dotting the landscape, it’s no wonder so many artists flock to New Mexico.
 And then keep returning.

-When Design Pool founder Kristen Dettoni needed a creative escape to unplug and be inspired, she came across an Ace Camps trip to study Navajo weaving with Lynda Teller Pete and Barbara Teller Ornelas in New Mexico, and she knew it was the trip for her.
+When Design Pool founder Kristen Dettoni needed a creative escape to unplug and be inspired, she came across an Ace Camps trip to study Navajo tapestry weaving with Lynda Teller Pete and Barbara Teller Ornelas in New Mexico, and she knew it was the trip for her.
 Kristen had studied weaving as part of her textile design degree and had even spent time weaving commercially in her early career.
 Most of that work was done on floor looms and with a focus on design and industry.
 Yet there was one lesson back in school that had piqued her interest, and she’d always wanted to expand on tapestry weaving.
-This trip to New Mexico seemed the perfect opportunity to revisit tapestry weaving and learn a weaving technique very different from what she knew, and far away from the industry.
+Kristen had been to New Mexico once before and loved the idea of returning.
+This trip seemed the perfect opportunity to revisit tapestry weaving and learn a weaving technique very different from what she knew, and far away from the industry.

 Kristen wasn’t off the plane for long before she too felt the magic of New Mexico.
 The air feels like creativity is in it.
 Kristen’s trip began by spending time in Santa Fe, exploring the city, visiting the galleries of Canyon Road, and getting lost in museums such as the International Folk Art Museum and Georgia O’Keeffe Museum.
 Her group then headed up to Abiquiu, where Georgia O’Keeffe lived the final years of her life.